It's been a vicious 6 months for stocks. Here's what the grim markets are signaling

 Really, the only bright spot in stocks has been energy.
 Russia's invasion of Ukraine drove oil and natural gas prices higher, and gasoline and diesel prices have set new records.
 That rise in commodities prices has benefitted global energy giants.
 Many of them raked in record profits.

 So far, the best performer on the S&P 500 this year has been Occidental Petroleum, which has almost doubled in price.
-Valero Energy returned 41% and Exxon Mobil, Hess, and Halliburton are also winners.
+Valero Energy returned around 40% and Exxon Mobil, Hess, and Halliburton are also winners.

 It all started one fateful day in January